We’ve only used the DDP once during over 50+ trips to Walt Disney World since the Disney Dining Plan started in 2005!

 When you pre-pay for your Dining Plan, it is the last time that Disney talks about your dining plan or meals as a dollar value.

-Your cash payment is converted to “credits” and that’s what you’ll see and pay with during your vacation: Quick or Table Service credits for meals and Snack Credits for miscellaneous items.
+Your cash payment is converted to “credits” and that’s what you’ll see and pay with during your vacation: Quick Service or Table Service credits for meals and Snack Credits for miscellaneous items.

 Disney shows you a running total of how many credits you have left, not how many dollars remaining.
 You have to save your receipts and add them all up to see how you are doing and how much you have to use with each remaining credit to break even.